 "As I looked around my community and saw all the families and businesses that were devastated by the 2011 flood, I felt the need to give encouragement and inspiration through art.
 People in Minot and the surrounding area have made great progress in re-building their lives.
 By using images and headlines from the summer of 2011, my intent was not to conjure up bad memories, but rather to remind people of how far they have come since then; to perhaps provide some hope," says Candace Brekke, creator of HOPE HEALS.

-Images and headlines and stories from the Minot Daily News were used to create the letters HOPE, all while telling the story of that time in Minot's history.
-HEALS is presented on the bottom...a sign that we are moving forward and healing day by day.
+Images, headlines and stories from the Minot Daily News were used to create the letters HOPE, telling the story of a remarkable time in Minot's history.
+HEALS is presented on the bottom as a sign that the community is moving forward and healing day by day.

-HOPE HEALS has been on display at Sweet and Flour Patisserie in Minot, Jost Masonry and Construction in Burlington, Kelly Chiropractic in Minot.
-These businesses were all damaged by the flood themselves, yet they are still willing to make a donation in honor of this piece.
+HOPE HEALS has been on display at Sweet and Flour Patisserie in Minot, Jost Masonry and Construction in Burlington and Kelly Chiropractic in Minot.
+These businesses were all damaged by the flood themselves, yet they were willing to make a donation in honor of this piece.
 In February and March, the artwork was at Minot State University in the bookstore display window where faculty and staff personally donated toward the cause.
 Next, the painting hung in the main lobby of Town & Country Credit Union of Minot.

-If you or your business would like to help out and display this piece of art, please contact me at 701.240.4478.
+If you or your business would like to help and display this piece of art, please contact Candace Brekke at 701.240.4478.
 This is a mixed media acrylic on canvas, size 4 feet x 5 feet.

-At the end of the traveling exhibit, the original canvas will be auctioned and become a permanent installation.
+At the end of the traveling exhibit, Candace hopes to auction the original piece to become a permanent installation.